chef-boneyard/chef-web-docs-2016/docs_essentials/source/index.rst

 H2 -- Policy
 -----------------------------------------------------
 MAYBE JUST PUT THIS IN THE INTRO SECTION OF THE CHEF SERVER?
 ENVIRONMENTS, DATA BAGS, AND ROLES DON'T HAVE TO BE A SUBSET OF A HEADER NAMED POLICY TO HAVE AN EFFECTIVE SET OF TOPICS ABOUT.
+PARAGRAPH INCLUDED FOR NOW.

+.. include:: ../../includes/includes_chef_policy.rst

 H2 -- Environments -- DONE
 -----------------------------------------------------